Ranbir Singh Pora: Economy

 The main economic activities of Ranbir Singh Pura are agriculture and dairy farming.
 Rice (basmati) and wheat are major crops, and berseen and vegetables are also grown.
 The Rakh area of Badyal Brahmana and Arnia are known for vegetable farming.
 Ranbir Singh Pura has many rice mills for the processing of high-quality Basmati rice.
-Fame of Ranbir Singh Pora nowadays is connected with its basmati rice, known for its quality and unique aroma.
-It is believed that this unique aroma is due to the water of Chenab which is used to irrigate the agricultural lands in almost every part of R.S Pura through Ranbir Canal System.
+The Chenab River is used to irrigate the agricultural lands in almost every part of R.S Pura through the Ranbir Canal System.

-The main tourist destination is Gharana Wetland, where migratory birds from temperate zones of Asia come to enjoy the landscape.
-Suchetgarh BSF Post is also a tourist attraction and an alternative for Wagah Border and is attracting many tourists nowadays.

-The main town is self-sufficient, containing department stores, garment showrooms, sweets and confectionery, and a fresh fruit and vegetable open market.
-Town has also one of the best Paints and Sanitaryware market with all the famous brands like Berger Paints, Indigo Paints & Hindware etc. All of these brands are available at Rashtrya Iron Store, near bus-stand,RS Pura.
-Apart from these, healthcare services, a post office, nationalized banks (JKB, SBI, PNB, PSB), and private sector banks like HDFC, ICICI are present.
-State Bank of Patiala, another nationalized bank, opened its branch in 2013.

 Education

 The major educational institutions of Ranbir Singh Pura are SKUAST-Veterinary College, Govt.
 Degree College, and Govt.
 Higher Sec School.
 The city also possesses many centers of primary and secondary education.
-There are famous private schools like New Model Public School, Holy cross convent high school, DAV, Montessori and many more schools which are empowering the future of local kids.

 Demographics

 At the time of the 2011 India census, Ranbir Singh Pura had a population of 163567.
 Males constitute 54% of the population and females 46%.
 Ranbir Singh Pura has an average literacy rate of 70%, higher than the national average of 59.5%: male literacy is 77%, and female literacy is 63%.
 In Ranbir Singh Pura, 11% of the population is under 6 years of age.